Real Estate Terms for Home Buyers

 The MLS is an online database of regional properties for sale.

 A mortgage is a loan that a bank or lender gives the buyer to help finance the purchase of a home.
-If the buyer stops paying the mortgage, the lender can foreclose.
+If the buyer stops paying the mortgage, the lender can repossess the home.

-Principal is the total amount a buyer borrowed to purchase a home.
+Principal is the amount of money a buyer borrows to purchase a home.

 More Home Buying Resources

 We know that buying a home is very exciting but it can also be very scary.
 That's why we want to help take away some of the stress by arming you with the resources you need for a smooth transaction.
 If you have any questions at all don't hesitate to reach out!